 The website says the organization currently “offers 28+ hours of programming each week, available at no cost to students and advocates globally.”

-By utilizing a range of support methods, including texting, peer-to-peer support, discussion groups, workshops, and speaker-led events, SWP is an accessible online support group.
+SWP is accessible and provides many support methods, including texting, peer-to-peer support, discussion groups, workshops, and speaker-led events.

-Schizophrenia Spectrum Support is a support and discussion group specifically for people with schizophrenia.
-The support group was founded in collaboration between the Schizophrenia and Related Disorders Alliance of America (SARDAA) and Inspire, an online community offering support for a variety of health conditions.
+Schizophrenia & Psychosis Support is a support and discussion group specifically for people with schizophrenia.
+The support group was founded by the Schizophrenia & Psychosis Action Alliance in collaboration with Inspire, an online community offering support for a variety of health conditions.

 Per the website, “In the midst of these challenging, isolating times, SARDAA’s partnership with Inspire provides a free, safe, and encouraging way for you to connect with others and get support.”